British Design Fund 2 EIS/SEIS

 Conventional dredging techniques are often expensive and can damage the environment by disturbing sensitive sea beds and reducing water quality.
 By contrast, Lutra Marine has developed a patented dredging technique which can remove sediment and rock without disrupting local habitats.
 The equipment can be deployed from the shore or on vessels for versatility.

-BDF invested £150,000 in 2019 to support product development and demonstrations for potential contractors.
+BDF invested a first tranche of funding in 2019 to support product development and demonstrations for potential contractors.

 Risks – important